dendenxu/FDS-Leader-Zong/Report1.md

     }
 ```

 **Note**: You can see that our code is different from that mentioned in the textbook.
-Both of the methods use the same times multiplications and divisions.
+Both of the methods do the same times multiplications and divisions.
 Because we use variable **re** to save the result of recursive function, our complexity is still O(log N).

 __________________________________________________________________________________________________________________________________________________________________